chrisbroski/wireframe/README.md

 ###Comic Sans

 No other font face says "*I am totally messing around here and would never seriously think this is a final product*" like your friend Comic Sans.
-Using this font for everything should make it clear that you are not intending for the interface look cool.
+Using this font for everything should make it clear that you are not trying to make the interface look cool.

 ###Wires